Adrian398/MedFM_Challenge_2023/ensemble/gridsearch/Instructions.md

-### **2. Performance Testing**
+### **2. Test The Performance**
-Use `test_task_submission.py` to fetch all available timestamps from the `ensemble/gridsearch` directory.
+Use `test_task_submission.py` to fetch the latest timestamps from the `ensemble/gridsearch/validation` directory.
-The content within every `result` directory in the leaf directory that was previously created is then being assessed and compared against the labels of the given validation dataset.
+The content within every `result` directory in the leaf directories that were previously created is then assessed and compared against the labels of the officially given validation dataset.

-#### 2.1 Ensemble: Isolated Task Results
+#### 2.1 Ensemble: Create The Isolated Task Results
-During this process, every leaf folder receives a `results.json` file that contains the isolated evaluated metrics for the given **task only**.
+During this process, every leaf folder receives a `results.json` file that contains the isolated evaluated metrics for the given task **only**.

 Example File:
 ``` json